New Berlin, Illinois

 New Berlin (Neues Berlin) is a village in Sangamon County, Illinois, United States.
-The population was 1,346 at the 2010 census, and 1,327 at a 2018 estimate.
+As of the 2020 census, New Berlin had a population of 1,381.
 It is part of the Springfield Metropolitan Statistical Area.
 New Berlin is home to CUSD #16, New Berlin High School.

 History

 The Potawatomi Trail of Death passed through here in 1838.

 The village was founded in 1865 by a community of mostly German immigrants.
 Only a very few buildings from the original village still remain on the town's main thoroughfare, old Illinois State Route 54.

 Geography

 According to the 2010 census, New Berlin has a total area of 1.14 sqmi, all land.